ajones1139/hubspot-browser-campaign-automation/README.md

 - **Pause for manual confirmation** (checkbox selection)
 - **Resume with the Enter key** to continue processing the next contact

 To identify the correct fields and buttons, I **scraped the necessary selectors by inspecting the HubSpot page**, ensuring the script interacted with the correct DOM elements.
 This runs entirely in the **DevTools console**, requiring no additional setup.
+This was great practice for my evolving and expanding practical approach to web-related solutions utilizing the language of the web, JavaScript.

 ---